-At Tillotson & Martin, our Coastal Virginia DUI lawyers are well-versed in this area of the law and are ready to fight relentlessly on your behalf to work toward a favorable result.
-We have over 30 years of combined experience have a thorough understanding of the processes involved in challenging a probation violation accusation.
+At Tillotson & Martin, our Virginia DUI probation violation lawyers are well-versed in this area of the law and are ready to fight relentlessly on your behalf to work toward a favorable result.
+We have over 40 years of combined experience have a thorough understanding of the processes involved in challenging a probation violation accusation.
 When you hire us, we'll discuss the potential outcomes of your case and your legal options, allowing you to make well-informed decisions about how to proceed.

 We provide aggressive and personalized legal representation.
 Call us at (757) 568-7978 to schedule your free consultation.